Spinal Traction Devices for Back Pain: Home Relief Guide

 Devices that combine decompression with gentle extension, like the Posture Pump systems, are particularly effective for postural issues because they restore natural spinal curves while reducing compression.

-When Traction May Not Help
+When Traction Doesn’t Help

-Step-by-Step Guide to Using Home Traction Devices
+How to Use Home Traction Devices Properly

 • Create the right environment: Choose a quiet, comfortable space where you can relax completely during treatment